PSORLab/EAGO.jl/docs/src/optimizer/bnb_back.md

 # EAGO's Branch and Bound Routine

 This component is meant to provide a flexible framework for implementing spatial branch-and-bound based optimization routines in Julia.
-All components of the branch-and-bound routine can be customized by the individual user: lower bounding problem, upper bounding problem.
+All components of the branch-and-bound routine can be customized by the individual user: lower-bounding problem, upper-bounding problem.

 ## Branch and Bound Node Storage